LukeTOBrien/webdev-curriculum/JavaScript/en-GB/02 Farm Animals - Images/02 Farm Animals - Images en-GB.md

 # Tidy up

-In the world of computer programming, tidying up or reorganising code is called <b>Refactoring</b> (but this is just a posh word for tidying up).
+In the world of computer programming, tidying up or reorganising code is called __Refactoring__ (but this is just a posh word for tidying up).

 ## Using jQuery